Voice Evaluation

 Comprehensive Voice Evaluation

-Duke Voice Care Center is one of the few voice programs in the Southeast with a comprehensive team of experts working together to provide the highest-quality voice care.
+Duke Voice Care is one of the few voice centers in the Southeast with a comprehensive team of experts working together to provide the highest-quality voice care.
 Our team includes laryngologists -- ear, nose, and throat (ENT) physicians who have advanced training in voice disorders -- as well as specially trained speech pathologists who are skilled in voice care.
 To complete a comprehensive evaluation of your voice, you will meet with a laryngologist and speech pathologist.
 Our team will assess:

-• How and when your voice problem started
+- How and when your voice problem started

-• Your voice use patterns: how much you speak, sing, or use a loud voice
+- Your voice use patterns: how much you speak, sing, or use a loud voice

-We'll also do a thorough examination of your head and neck and a visual examination of your voice box.
+We'll also do a thorough examination of your head and neck, and a visual examination of your voice box.

 Singing Voice Evaluation